Japan's Aso says wants to discuss rules for free trade with U.S.

 Shortly after taking office in January, Trump shocked Japanese policymakers by saying the Bank of Japan's monetary easing amounts to currency manipulation and complaining about the low number of U.S. auto exports to Japan.

-Trump has since softened his tone on Japan, but there are concerns that the United States could adopt protectionist policies in the future to fulfill his pledge to make U.S. companies more competitive.
+Trump has since softened his tone on Japan, but there are concerns that the United States could adopt protectionist policies in the future to fulfil his pledge to make U.S. companies more competitive.

 The economic dialogue between the two countries is seen as a test of whether the United States and Japan can maintain good economic ties under the new U.S. administration